Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

     Typically, it is wrong to use the invoker of a transaction for authorization, rather than the immediate caller.
-For instance, a user might invoke some untrusted smart contract, and expect it is not authorized to transfer tokens she holds on another contract.
+For instance, a user might invoke some untrusted smart contract, and expect it is not authorized to transfer tokens they hold on another contract.
 If the token-holding contract used the invoker for authorization, then the untrusted contract could transfer the tokens.
 In the case of the factory pattern, however, the authorization is for a one-time use (initializing the product contract)